What is Balloon Sinuplasty?

 Balloon Sinuplasty vs Traditional Sinus Surgery

-This procedure is safer than traditional sinuplasty.
-It is only minimally invasive, and balloon sinuplasty doesn’t have the risks of bleeding and infection.
+This procedure is safer than traditional sinuplasty because it is minimally invasive.
+Balloon sinuplasty doesn’t have the risks of bleeding and infection seen in traditional sinus surgery.
 Post-operative pain is far less.
 Plus, this treatment doesn’t limit any future treatments or procedures.
 In other words, you are not burning any bridges if you wind up needing more extensive surgery in the future.

 What Anesthesia Is Used?

-Balloon sinuplasty is considered relatively non-invasive, meaning it doesn’t cause much trauma to the nasal area.
-This makes for minimal recovery time.
+Overall balloon sinuplasty does not cause much trauma to the nasal area.
+This makes it relatively non-invasive and have minimal recovery time.
 Most patients can return to work and their normal activities after one day.
-Dr Cilento will make sure all your airway needs are taken care of in the most efficient and non-invasive way possible.

 Unlike traditional sinuplasty, balloon sinuplasty requires no cutting or removal of bone and tissue.
 The procedure is pretty simple and can usually be done in our AAAASF Certified surgery center right in our office.